 Why This Program

-This program will prepare you to become licensed to practice nursing by providing you with a combination of theory and laboratory instruction as well as clinical experience in the area’s healthcare facilities.
+The Registered Nursing program will prepare you to become licensed to practice nursing by providing you with a combination of theory and laboratory instruction as well as clinical experience in the area’s healthcare facilities.
 This program is approved by the Idaho State Board of Nursing, and upon satisfactory completion of the program, you will be eligible to sit for the NCLEX-RN.
 Upon passing this exam, you will be licensed to practice nursing as a registered nurse.

 May 2020 graduates: 89.50% pass rate